-Abbot’s Hill is an inclusive school that unlocks, develops and celebrates the strengths of the individual child.
-We deliver an innovative, relevant and ambitious curriculum for all, with a personalised, tailored approach to learning.
+Abbot’s Hill is a school which unlocks, develops and celebrates the strengths of the individual child, through skilful and tailored teaching and learning opportunities.

 The Admissions Process